 WooCommerce Store Credits

-Creating the store credit is similar to creating a coupon in WooCommerce.
+Creating the store credit using this extension is similar to creating a coupon in WooCommerce.
 You will simply go to WooCommerce > Coupons > Add Coupon and select Store Credit as the Discount type.

 Sending a Store Credit to a Customer

 Sending a customer a store credit is easy.
 You will find under your WooCommerce menu a Send Store Credit, where you will put in an email and the credit amount.
 Once you click the Generate coupon and email customer, it will be assigned to that customer only.

 The customer will get an email that has the store credit with generated coupon code.